 GenCyber Computer Science for Cyber Security (CS4CS) Summer Program for High School Women

 GenCyber CS4CS is a FREE, three-week, full-day summer program providing an introduction for high school women on the fundamentals of cyber security and computer science at the NYU Tandon School of Engineering.
 No background or experience in cyber security or computer programming is needed in order to apply, only your interest and enthusiasm.
 The GenCyber CS4CS Program is generously funded by the National Science Foundation and National Security Agency.
-The program is led by Professor Nasir Memon, head of the Department of Computer Science and Engineering and the Offensive Security, Incident Response and Internet Security (OSIRIS) Laboratory.
+The program is led by members of the Department of Computer Science and Engineering and the Offensive Security, Incident Response and Internet Security (OSIRIS) Laboratory.

 We are looking for young women currently in high school (9th, 10th, 11th, or 12th grade) who live within daily commuting distance to NYU Tandon School of Engineering, 6 MetroTech Center, Brooklyn NY, 11201.
 The program meets Monday-Friday for three weeks.

 Housing and meals are not provided.
 Participants must live year-round within daily commuting distance to the program.
 The NYU Tandon GenCyber camp is funded by NSA to serve local students; students visiting New York for the summer are not eligible.
 If you live elsewhere, please see the GenCyber Camp locater map (updated in the spring) to find a camp near you in the U.S..
 Students will receive a small stipend upon completing the program to cover the cost of transportation within NYC (round-trip subway fare).

 There is NO COST to apply or to attend.